curioswati-zz/SJdownloader/README.md

 * [urllib] (https://docs.python.org/2/library/urllib.html).
 * [wxpython] (http://wxpython.org/Phoenix/docs/html/main.html).

-Rest and required information is provided in the script itself or you can visit the wiki.
+Rest and required information is provided in the script itself or you can visit the [wiki] (https://github.com/swati-jaiswal/SJdownloader/wiki/).
+For updates visit the [project page] (http://swati-jaiswal.github.io/SJdownloader/).